The Gravestone Doji is a candlestick pattern that shows the opening and closing of the candle at the low of the day and is quite bearish.

-In the case of this candlestick pattern, the longer the shadow, the more negative is the candle.
+In the case of this candlestick pattern, the longer the shadow, the more negative the candle.

-In simple words, the Doji candle ended the session at the same price in which it began.
+In simple words, the Doji candle ended the session at the same price at which it began.

 Looking at the candle, we can interpret the basic underlying psychology of the candle is to reflect a session that ends in indecision.